 Credit Repair in the Timeshare Exit Industry.

-Some exit agencies will even go as far as partnering with sketchy credit repair services to strengthen their guarantees.
+Some exit agencies will even go as far as partnering with sketchy third party services to strengthen their guarantees.
 But the people managing a handful of these operations are usually connected to the ploy.
-Tradebloc is an organization worth keeping an eye on in this regard.
-While their process is quite vague, we do know that they only accept clients from referral sources in order to avoid a transactional relationship with the client.
+Many of these organizations have a vague process, so it’s important that you ask the right questions and verify as much information as you can before making any commitments.
+Oftentimes these types of companies only accept clients from referral sources in order to avoid a transactional relationship with the client.
 They do a very good job of protecting themselves from potential legal issues while claiming they have the ability to block creditors from reporting.

 Further research shows that people have actually gone to jail in the past for making eerily similar claims.
 All they were doing was filing false police reports that claim identities were stolen and reporting it to credit bureaus to block credit reports.
 This is not legal and unknowingly ties the timeshare owner to the illegal activity.
 Fractional owners in search of the best timeshare exit option tell us their credit has been guaranteed by one of our competitors all the time.
 But they’re never able to tell us exactly how something like this will take place.

 Far too many timeshare owners buy into possibilities.
 This form of desperate optimism is what we refer to as “industry hope.”
 Agreeing to verbal promises and not asking the right questions in order to garner an accurate understanding of the product is what landed the owner in the unwanted timeshare to begin with.
 Buyers have to learn as much as they can about the promises made.
-While it’s yet to be proven that Tradebloc is engaging in illegal activity, the operation does raise quite a few questions.
+While it’s yet to be proven that these types of companies are engaging in illegal activity, the operation does raise quite a few questions.
 Vague responses that vary from one representative to the next and zero transparency on how the process works should be concerning.